daveaneo/pheatherx/frontend/DESIGN_IMPROVEMENT_PLAN.md

-# PheatherX Frontend Design Improvement Plan
+# FheatherX Frontend Design Improvement Plan

 ## Overview

-This document outlines a comprehensive plan to transform the PheatherX frontend into a beautiful, futuristic cryptocurrency/blockchain interface that embodies the phoenix/feather/encryption symbolism.
+This document outlines a comprehensive plan to transform the FheatherX frontend into a beautiful, futuristic cryptocurrency/blockchain interface that embodies the phoenix/feather/encryption symbolism.

 ---